 To Jonathan’s surprise, this response elicited a laugh from Mr. Sinews.
 “True, I suppose, but that’s not how he and I know each other.”

 Mr. Sinews sat back, pontarlier glass in one hand, cigarette stick in the other.
-He gave Jonathan a meaningful look, and Jonathan considered the man’s good looks, his gracefulness, and his friend’s taste for such things.
+He gave Jonathan a pointed look, and Jonathan considered the man’s good looks, his gracefulness, and his friend’s taste for such things in a companion.
 He shifted uncomfortably in his seat.

 “I see,” said Jonathan.

 “It’s been a while since I’ve seen our mutual friend.
-You and he aren’t…” Mr. Sinews began.
+You and he aren’t…” Mr. Sinews asked.

-Jonathan spluttered, almost spilling his drink.
+Jonathan sputtered, almost spilling his drink.
 “Me and Roderick?
 No,” he said, “God, no. Roderick and I have simply been friends a long time.
 That’s all.
 Not that I take issue with Roderick’s inclinations.”

 Mr. Sinews sipped his drink thoughtfully.
 Finally, he set his glass down.

 “So, you want to know about the Resurrectionists?” he said, changing the subject.
 “Forgive me if I dredge up details with which you are already familiar.
-This will go more smoothly if I make the assumption of your ignorance…”
+This will go more smoothly if I make the assumption of your ignorance.”

-A fair assumption, thought Jonathan.
+Jonathan nodded.
+A fair assumption.

 “A few years ago, a small, unassuming brick building in Whitechapel was home to a gentleman’s club.
 It was unmarked, aside from a small symbol painted on the back door.
 A crow.
 It was known as the Murder Club—murder, as in a murder of crows.
 The club’s windows were blackened, its list of members a closely guarded secret.
 Occasionally, witnesses were supposed to have seen gentlemen coming and going from the club’s rear entrance, but they wore masks whenever they visited the club.”